Quantifier elimination algorithm to boolean combination of $\exists\forall$-formulas in the theory of a free group: Effectiveness of the global bound in finiteness results

-We recall the notion of algebraic solutions.
-Let $K_1$ be a fully residually free quotient of the group $K$, $\kappa: K \rightarrow K_1$ the canonical epimorphism, and $H_1 = H^\kappa$ the canonical image of $H$ in $K_1$.
+We give the notion of algebraic solutions.
+Let $K_1$ be a fully residually free quotient of the group $K$, $\kappa: K \rightarrow K_1$ the canonical $\Gamma$- epimorphism that embeds terminal subgroups of $\Gamma$ participating in the construction of $K$, and $H_1 = H^\kappa$ the canonical image of $H$ in $K_1$.
 An elementary abelian splitting of $K_1$ modulo $H_1$ which does not lift into $K$ is called a {\em new} splitting. \begin{definition} (Definition 20 \cite{KMel}) In the notation above the quotient $K_1$ is called {\em reducing} if one of the following holds: \begin{enumerate} \item $K_1$ has a non-trivial free decomposition modulo $H_1$; \item $K_1$ has a new elementary abelian splitting modulo $H_1$.

 \end{enumerate} \end{definition}

 We say that a homomorphism $\phi :K\rightarrow K_1$ is {\em special} if $\phi $ either maps an edge group of $D$ to the identity or maps a non-abelian vertex group of $D$ to an abelian subgroup.